acquire/trim/README.md

 # trim

-gets copied text from clipboard and

-removes whitespace from all lines
+gets copied text from clipboard and removes whitespace from all lines

-finds "\n"

-finds "\t"

-replaces these with "\r\n"
+example:

+apple

+  orange

+pear

+becomes:

+apple

+orange

+pear